 It is raining every day in the movie except for the last day.
 The reason is less about thematic issues and more about continuity.
 It rained on the first day that Brad Pitt filmed so they kept it going as they were rushing to do all of Pitt's scenes before he left to go make Twelve Monkeys (1995).

-The ending of the screenplay, with the head in the box, was originally part of an earlier draft that New Line had rejected, instead opting for an ending that involved more traditional elements of a detective thriller film with more action-oriented elements.
+The ending of the screenplay, with the head in the box, was originally part of an earlier draft that New Line had rejected, instead, opting for an ending that involved more traditional elements of a detective thriller film with more action-oriented elements.
 But when New Line sent David Fincher the screenplay to review for his interest in the project, they accidentally sent him the original screenplay with the head-in-the-box ending.
-When New Line realized that they had sent Fincher the wrong draft, the President of Production, Michael De Luca, met with Fincher and noted that there was internal pressure to retain the revised version; De Luca stated that if Fincher promised to produce the movie, they would be able to stay with the head-in-a-box ending.
-Despite this, producer Kopelson refused to allow the film to include the head-in-a-box scene.
-Brad Pitt joined Fincher in arguing for keeping this original scene, noting that his previous film Legends of the Fall (1994) had its emotional ending cut after negative feedback from test audiences, and refusing to do Seven unless the head-in-the-box scene remained.
+When New Line realized that they had sent Fincher the wrong draft, the President of Production, Michael De Luca, met with Fincher and noted that there was internal pressure to retain the revised version; De Luca stated that if Fincher promised to make the movie, they would be able to stay with the head-in-a-box ending.
+Despite this, Producer Arnold Kopelson tried to get rid of the head-in-a-box scene.
+However, after reading the initial script, Brad Pitt had actually agreed to do the film on the condition that "the head stays in the box"; he joined Fincher in arguing for keeping this original scene, noting that his previous film Legends of the Fall (1994) had its emotional ending cut after negative feedback from test audiences, and refusing to do Se7en unless the head-in-the-box scene remained.

 After the first cut of the film was shown to the studio, they attempted to mitigate the bleakness of the ending by replacing Mills' wife's head with that of a dog, or by not having Mills fire on John Doe.